VinitKumar01/2025-Daily-Code-Logs/README.md

 10-7-2025 || Learnt about useScroll, useTransform, useMotionValue etc. in motion library.

 11-7-2025 || Learnt about animation sequenses in motion library also learnt about stripe payment integrations.

+12-7-2025 || Prepared a basic layout for frontend and backend for the clothing website project also learnt more about loadbalancers.